fnkzhang/ECS171FinalProject/README.md

 ### Second Model (Decision Tree)
 ![decision tree class report](https://github.com/fnkzhang/ECS171FinalProject/blob/main/images/decisiontreeclassreport.png?raw=true)
 ![decision tree](https://github.com/fnkzhang/ECS171FinalProject/blob/main/images/decisiontree.jpg?raw=true)
+- This was our final model.
+- As seen in the tree, some of the most important features were capital-gain, capital-loss, marriage-status, and education level.
 ## Discussion
 ### Data Exploration
 - There is no need to store the same feature values in two different ways; one of the columns can be dropped.